fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.5.0 =
+Renames the Google Map widget to Google Map (legacy).
+It still works for an unknown amount of time.
+Adds a Google Map widget.
+This new widget implements the v3 JavaScript API and requires an API key.
+Adds street address, street address line two, city, state, and zip fields to the Edit form when editing a term in the locations taxonomy.
+Allows users to specify and save the pieces of the address instead of the whole, multi-line address we store in the term description.
+This makes latitude and longitude decoding more accessible to users.
+When a location term is saved, these meta values are used to populate the term description.

 = 13.3.0 =
 Upgrades the add-on framework to simplify the building and integrating of add-on plugins.
 Adds a colors taxonomy to help users shop by base color.